Bravais lattice: Unit cell

-Origin of concept
+The unit cell comprises the space between adjacent lattice points as well as any atoms in that space, which when translated fills the lattice space without overlapping or voids.
+The unit cell takes the shape of an n-dimensional parallelotope, which is a parallelogram in two-dimensions and a parallelepiped in three-dimensions.

-In two dimensions, any lattice can be specified by the length of its two primitive translation vectors and the angle between them.
-There are an infinite number of possible lattices one can describe in this way.
-Some way to categorize different types of lattices is desired.
-One way to do so is to recognize that some lattices have inherent symmetry.
-One can impose conditions on the length of the primitive translation vectors and on the angle between them to produce various symmetric lattices.
-These symmetries themselves are categorized into different types, such as point groups (which includes mirror symmetries, inversion symmetries and rotation symmetries) and translational symmetries.
-Thus, lattices can be categorized based on what point group or translational symmetry applies to them.
+There two main types of unit cells: primitive cells and conventional cells.

-In two dimensions, the most basic point group corresponds to rotational invariance under 2π and π, or 1- and 2-fold rotational symmetry.
-This actually applies automatically to all 2D lattices, and is the most general point group.
-Lattices contained in this group (technically all lattices, but conventionally all lattices that don't fall into any of the other point groups) are called oblique lattices.
-From there, there are 4 further combinations of point groups with translational elements (or equivalently, 4 types of restriction on the lengths/angles of the primitive translation vectors) that correspond to the 4 remaining lattice categories: square, hexagonal, rectangular, and centered rectangular.
-Thus altogether there are 5 Bravais lattices in 2 dimensions.
+A primitive cell is the smallest possible unit cell that can be repeated to reproduce the whole lattice.
+It contains exactly one lattice point.

-Likewise, in 3 dimensions, there are 14 Bravais lattices: 1 general "wastebasket" category (triclinic) and 13 more categories.
-These 14 lattice types are classified by their point groups into 7 lattice systems (triclinic, monoclinic, orthorhombic, tetragonal, cubic, rhombohedral, and hexagonal).
+The primitive cell does not always show the clear symmetry of a given lattice, in which case a conventional cell can be used.
+A conventional cell is the smallest unit cell with the full symmetry of the lattice.
+The number of lattice points, as well as the volume of the conventional cell is an integer multiple (1, 2, 3, or 4) of that of the primitive cell, with the additional lattice points occupying centering positions within the conventional cell.

 In 2 dimensions

 In two-dimensional space there are 5 Bravais lattices, grouped into four lattice systems, shown in the table below.
-Below each diagram is the Pearson symbol for that Bravais lattice.

 Note: In the unit cell diagrams in the following table the lattice points are depicted using black circles and the unit cells are depicted using parallelograms (which may be squares or rectangles) outlined in black.
 Although each of the four corners of each parallelogram connects to a lattice point, only one of the four lattice points technically belongs to a given unit cell and each of the other three lattice points belongs to one of the adjacent unit cells.
 This can be seen by imagining moving the unit cell parallelogram slightly left and slightly down while leaving all the black circles of the lattice points fixed.